SimplexCC/sell-docs/source/includes/transports/_overview.md

 All API's must be authenticated.
 To authenticate, supply your API key as the value of either the `_apikey` query parameter or the `X-Simplex-Auth` HTTP header.

-> Using a query parameter:
+> Example authentication using a query parameter:

 ```bash
 curl \
   'https://api.simplexcc.com/v1/get-quote?_apikey=8d20e7bd89064cd4a9c379d66c53efc8&...'
 ```

-> Using an HTTP header:
+> Example authentication using an HTTP header:

 ```bash
 curl \